hindutva/hindutva.github.io/rivals/academia/articles/witzel-dossier.md

  **A CASE STUDY IN ACADEMIC HINDUPHOBIA**
 **_Rev B (31 March 2009) _**

+By Vishal Agarwal and others.

 > “I always get misrepresented that I am a Hindu-hater, but I am not.”
 >
 Michael Witzel in _India Abroad_, issue dated 16 December 2005

-## 00 Foreword
+## 00
+### DISCLAIMER
+> This case study, modeled after Harvard Business School case studies, is a compilation done by several concerned netizens opposed to racism, for the purpose of discussion only.
+All attempts have been made to check the original sources.
+The compilers are not responsible for the opinions and statements of Dr Witzel stated in this study.
+We acknowledge the immensely useful material cut and paste (with slight modification) from several public websites.
+We hope the authors of these websites will not object, and that the discussants of this case study will verify the veracity of our citations directly.
+>
+> 28/12/05.

+### Foreword
 This is a revised and enlarged version of an earlier dossier like document on Harvard University professor Michael Witzel.
 The original document[^1] appeared in December 2005, at a time when certain Hindu groups in the United States petitioned the California state board of education to remove factual errors and derogatory references to Hinduism in textbooks used for grade VI in the state’s public schools.[^2]

 Michael Witzel raised the bogey of ‘Hindu nationalism’ to scuttle these changes and lead a motley group of Hindu haters (ultra-leftists, Christian groups, Islamists, groups associated with the terrorist organization LTTE, racists academics and the like) to deny the right of Hindu children to learn about their heritage with the same empathy and accuracy that other ethnic groups in the state of California do.
 Ostensibly impressed with Witzel’s Harvard credentials, the government officials in the State of California toed his line and accepted 75% of the proposed corrections from Hindu groups (whereas they accepted all the changes from other groups).
 As a result, the Hindu American Foundation (HAF)[^3] and another organization of Californian Hindu American parents named CAPEEM[^4] initiated legal proceedings against the State of California.
 HAF won its lawsuit and made the State of California pay all the legal costs, although the judge decided to retain the flawed textbooks, perhaps out of financial considerations.
 The CAPEEM lawsuit is still in progress, although recently, the judge dismissed one part of their lawsuit on technical grounds.

 Interestingly, when I asked a CAPEEM representative to share with me the evidence that they had collected during the ‘discovery’ phase of their lawsuit, they informed me of their inability to do so because Michael Witzel had, as a part of his agreement with them, prohibited CAPEEM from sharing this information with anyone.
 Therefore, I had to search for the relevant CAPEEM document from a website[^5] that uploads submissions made to American courts of law.
 Upon reading the 1400+ page long document, it became apparent why Witzel would not want CAPEEM to share it with anyone – the document contains revelations on Witzel that are a shame to the academic community and are scandalous to say the least![^6] These revelations have prompted me to enlarge and revise the earlier document.

 Note that the earlier document was compiled by “several concerned netizens” and is dated 28 December 2005.
-This revised version is due to me, and therefore all singular first person references are related to me (Vishal Agarwal).
+This revised version is due to me, and therefore all singular first person references are related to me (Vishal Agarwal).+++(5)+++

 ## 01 What is Prejudice?